Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes betty in /tmp/my_first_directory
+Script that deletes the directory my_first_directory in /tmp/